nasa/Common-Metadata-Repository/README.md

 Where `APP` is any supported CMR app.
 You can touble-tap the `TAB` key on your keyboard to get the `cmr` tool to show you the list of available apps after entering `uberjar` in each step above.

+Note: building uberjars will interfere with your repl.
+If you want to use your repl post-build you will need to, `rm -f ./dev-system/target/`

 ## Checking Dependencies, Static Analysis, and Tests